cloud66/help-old/_posts/stack-features/2013-09-26-assign-env-vars.md

 ---
 layout: post
+template: two-col
 title:  "Assigning Environment Variables"
 date:   2013-09-24 10:51:22
 categories: stack-features
+lead: You can use environment variables in your code and configuration.
+Cloud 66 ensures that they are available during your deployment and running of the application.
 ---

-<p class="lead">You can use environment variables in your code and configuration.
-Cloud 66 ensures that they are available during your deployment and running of the application.</p>

 Please be aware of the following while assigning environment variables: